 I’d prefer to receive these confirmations instantly, since all I had was a verbal statement and a supposedly closed account.
 Yet just as the billing specialist stated, I did receive an account closure email in about an hour.

 The first time, the support rep simply didn’t process the refund.
-The second time, the support rep promised a resolution within a couple of hours.
-As I’m sure you can guess by now, that didn’t happen.
+The second time, the support rep promised a resolution within a couple of hours…but, as I’m sure you can guess by now, that didn’t happen.

-I’d purchased the cheapest Constant Contact plan – and received a discount at that – so I wasn’t out much money.
+Now, I’d purchased the cheapest Constant Contact plan – and received a discount at that – so I wasn’t out much money.
 If I hadn’t received my refund, it wouldn’t have been the end of the world.